DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - Complete only the *vpn setup* steps that are not already done.
 If following the above steps, you can directly go to *Download the VPN Client* step and continue from there.

-You should now have an example resources deployed on azure.
+You should now have a example resources deployed on azure.

 ### Changing Terraform Files

+You should become comfortable in creating new or updating terraform files.
+- A simple example you can try out is adding another VM terraform file with username/password setup.

 Any changes to the terraform files, requires updating the terraform workspace